-- 1) All granular backfill materials shall pass through a 75 mm BS sieve. - All granular backfill materials used in the reinstatement of trenches less than 150 mm wide shall pass through a 37.5 mm BS sieve.
+- 1) All granular backfill materials shall pass through a 75 mm BS sieve. - 2) All granular backfill materials used in the reinstatement of trenches less than 100mm shall pass through a sieve of no greater than 2/3 the width of the trench.